 Help Us Find Them

-Doughboy MIA is an ongoing program of the United States Foundation for the Commemoration of the World Wars.
+Doughboy MIA is an ongoing program of the Doughboy Foundation.
 A volunteer team, including both American and European members, has performed extensive research in a variety of archives and resources to assemble more accurate and refined lists of Americans missing during the war.
 Doughboy MIA research has already eliminated duplicate names, and identified known individual service members who have been left off of memorials or otherwise not acknowledged.
 Doughboy MIA researchers have also analyzed possible battlefield recovery cases that could be pursued if resources were available.
-Your donation to the Foundation to support Doughboy MIA will help this work continue and expand.
+Your generous donation to the Foundation to support Doughboy MIA will help this work continue and expand.

 Show the missing Doughboys that you have not forgotten